-St. Jude League’s network of food pantries is hard at work to provide vital food resources pantries for their communities.
+St. Jude League supports a comprehensive network of food pantries which provide vital food resources for their communities.
 Many poor and low-income neighborhoods are food deserts, lacking in basic resources all too easily taken for granted.
 Residents of those communities are not able to access the healthy nourishment they need.

 Active food pantries and kitchens in our network of programs include: